ibrahimchaouch/Tv-video-classification-v2/P1/README.md

 # facepipe — Stage‑1 Face Frequency & Embedding Pipeline

-*A modular, reproducible implementation of the first stage in our PhD video‑understanding pipeline.*
+*A modular, reproducible implementation of the first stage (Face Appearance Frequency Analysis)*

 > **Scope**: This repository implements **Stage‑1** only — extracting **per‑identity appearance frequency** and a **512‑D face embedding** bank from a TV video.
-Stages 2–3 (name assignment and web biography retrieval + final genre classification) are out of scope here and discussed in the paper. “**Why frequency matters**” and the complete pipeline motivation are in the article; this repo focuses on the engineering details that make Stage‑1 precise and fast.
+Stages 2–3 (name assignment and web biography retrieval + final genre classification) are out of scope here and discussed in P2 & P3” and the complete pipeline motivation are in the paper; this repo focuses on the engineering details that make Stage‑1 precise and fast.

 ---